How much does a burial cost in the UK?

 Burial plots are rarely actually sold.
 It’s more common to pay for an Exclusive Right of Burial.
-This means nobody else is allowed to be buried in the plot for a set period – usually between 50 and 100 years.
+This means nobody else is allowed to be buried in the plot unless you give permission.
+Exclusive Right of Burial usually lasts between 50 and 100 years.

 In this way, buying a burial plot is like paying for a leasehold on a house.
 You buy the right to use the land for a long time, but once the lease runs out it returns to the landowner – the cemetery.

 When this happens, someone will have to decide whether to extend the lease.
 If they choose not to, the headstone will be removed and other people might be buried in the same grave.

 When you lease a burial plot, the Exclusive Right of Burial is always included.
 You also have to pay for interment, which means digging and refilling the grave.
 And the cemetery may charge a fee to look after the grave.
 This fee is often called a ‘grave maintenance fee’.